rocky-linux/documentation/docs/books/nvchad/template_chadrc.md

 return M
 ```

-The file is inserted into the Neovim configuration by the `load_config` function set in the file **~/.config/nvim/lua/core/utils.lua**, the function takes care of loading the default settings and, if present, also those of the *chadrc.lua* file in the *custom* folder:
+The file is inserted into the Neovim configuration by the `load_config` function set in the file **~/.config/nvim/lua/core/utils.lua**.
+The function takes care of loading the default settings and, if present, also those of the *chadrc.lua* file in the *custom* folder:

 ```lua
 M.load_config = function()